hoko/hoko-docs/_posts/2015-03-17-quickstart-android.md

 categories: quickstart
 layout: documentation
 permalink: /:categories/android
+description: To integrate HOKO open source SDK in your app you just have to follow 3 simple steps (either using the lastest AAR or via Maven).
 ---

 To integrate HOKO in your app, simply follow the 3 simple steps below.